 While the exact origin of the French Bulldog is unknown, experts think it must have descended from the English Bulldog and was likely the toy variety of this breed.
-It should be noted that they can be stubborn at times, so have patience during the training period.
+It should be noted that they can be stubborn sometimes, so have patience during the training period.
 It will eventually pay off!

 French Bulldog History

 This led to smaller versions of the breed by crossing them with terriers in England.
-This breeding eventually lost popularity in England, but increased in France where the French Bulldog earned its name.
+This breeding eventually lost popularity in England but increased in France, where the French Bulldog earned its name.
 These dogs were very popular with various artistic communities in France.
-Eventually the breed became popular outside France and imported into the US where a breeding program was established in 1885.
+Eventually, the breed became popular outside France and imported into the US, where a breeding program was established in 1885.

 French Bulldog Training & Temperament